Galena, South Dakota: Growth

 To meet growing demands for lumber, a sawmill was built behind one of the town's stores.
 By June 1877, the town had a population between 150 and 200 and was growing rapidly.
 It included four stores, three butchers, a livery yard, and a boarding house.
 By July 4, the town had 250 men and 25 women.
 Around this time, Galena beat the nearby camps of Caribou and Hardscrabble in the election for the first post office.
 By the end of 1877, 400 people were living in Galena, and it had 75 homes and two smelters.
 A mail line was built from Deadwood to Galena and Virginia City.

 The town later boasted a physician, assayer, notary, shoemaker, two hotels, two saloons, another livery yard, an opera house, a tin shop, and two more sawmills.
 Two railroad lines were built to Galena from Deadwood and sparked more growth.
 Three newspapers ran in the area: the Daily Times, the Pioneer, and the News.
 One July, a fire swept through the town and destroyed the opera house.
 In 1881, due to a very successful local mining operation, Galena experienced another period of growth.
 That year, the older cabins in the gulch were torn down due to their deteriorating states.
 The town then added a barber shop, a restaurant, and a hardware store.
 Two more hotels planned to enter town.
-Two more express lines were added from Deadwood, and a stage line was built between Sturgis and Galena.
+Two more express lines were added from Deadwood, and a stagecoach line was built between Sturgis and Galena.
 A telephone line was also installed.
-The one-room school was built in 1882 and still stands today, maintained by the Galena Historical Society.
+The Galena Schoolhouse was built in 1882 and still stands today, maintained by the Galena Historical Society.
 This school, like others of its time, only ran for three months out of the year.
-One of the residents became well known in the area for his pet coyote.
+One of the residents became well known in the area for his pet coyote named Tootsie.